Agile-TNG/Agile-TNG.github.io/source/_posts/2014-03-09-oapl-the-open-agile-pattern-language.markdown

 of the Beck/Fowler code smells into the context of the enterprise without thinking very hard:

-* duplicated code corresponds with teams with duplicate RACI
+* duplicated code corresponds with teams pursuing duplicated stories, features and in fact quite commonly whole epics.
-* long methods correspond with deferred feedback
+* long methods correspond with deferred feedback on waterfall programs
-* large classes correspond with large teams or component based teams
+* large classes correspond with over-large teams or component based teams
-* too many parameters corresponds with part-time resourcing
+* too many parameters corresponds with multi-tasking and part-time resourcing
 * and so on ...

 It may be that this is putting the cart before the horse.
 It would be better to systematically catalogue enterprise smells and refactorings, and then see what they have in common with those at a code level.
-This may form a key activity of the A:TNG community, and a substantial part of the OAPL may be devoted to the result.
-We aim to kick off this cataloguing activity as part of our inaugural meeting on March 13 in Sydney.
+This may form an activity in the A:TNG community.

 ## Pattern Languages over Prescriptive Frameworks